BracketSpace/Notification/readme.txt

 With `register_trigger()` function.
 [See the detailed guide](https://docs.bracketspace.com/docs/registering-custom-triggers/)

+= How to include a custom field in the notification? =

+You can [write a merge tag](https://docs.bracketspace.com/docs/adding-merge-tags-to-existing-triggers/) by yourself or go with a no-brainer [Custom Fields extension](https://bracketspace.com/downloads/notification-custom-fields/).

+= How to target only specific post / category / user etc? =

+You can control when exactly the notification is sending with the [Conditionals extension](https://bracketspace.com/downloads/notification-conditionals/).

 = Can I bundle the plugin with my plugin or theme? =

 Yes, you can.
 [See the detailed guide](https://docs.bracketspace.com/docs/including-notification-in-the-plugin-or-theme/)

+= Is this plugin capable of sending high volume emails? =

+The plugin is capable and it can send milions of emails, but probably your server is not.
+To send thousands of emails at once we'd suggest using [SendGrid](https://bracketspace.com/downloads/notification-sendgrid/) or [Mailgun](https://bracketspace.com/downloads/notification-mailgun/) extensions which were designed to support high volume emails in a single API call.

+When using SMTP it's nearly impossible to send more than a dozen emails at once due to timeouts.

 == Screenshots ==